awsdocs/amazon-s3-userguide/doc_source/Welcome.md

 By default, when another AWS account uploads an object to your S3 bucket, that account \(the object writer\) owns the object, has access to it, and can grant other users access to it through ACLs\.
 You can use Object Ownership to change this default behavior so that ACLs are disabled and you, as the bucket owner, automatically own every object in your bucket\.
 As a result, access control for your data is based on policies, such as IAM policies, S3 bucket policies, virtual private cloud \(VPC\) endpoint policies, and AWS Organizations service control policies \(SCPs\)\.

 A majority of modern use cases in Amazon S3 no longer require the use of ACLs, and we recommend that you disable ACLs except in unusual circumstances where you need to control access for each object individually\.
 With Object Ownership, you can disable ACLs and rely on policies for access control\.
 When you disable ACLs, you can easily maintain a bucket with objects uploaded by different AWS accounts\.
 You, as the bucket owner, own all the objects in the bucket and can manage access to them using policies\.
 For more information, see [Controlling ownership of objects and disabling ACLs for your bucket](about-object-ownership.md)\.

-### S3 Access Points<a name="BasicsAccessPoints"></a>

-Amazon S3 Access Points are named network endpoints with dedicated access policies that describe how data can be accessed using that endpoint\.
-Access Points simplify managing data access at scale for shared datasets in Amazon S3\.
-Access Points are named network endpoints attached to buckets that you can use to perform S3 object operations, such as `GetObject` and `PutObject`\.

-Each access point has its own IAM policy\.
-You can configure [Block Public Access](access-control-block-public-access.md) settings for each access point\.
-To restrict Amazon S3 data access to a private network, you can also configure any access point to accept requests only from a virtual private cloud \(VPC\)\.

-For more information, see [Managing data access with Amazon S3 access points](access-points.md)\.

 ### Regions<a name="Regions"></a>